-- What is the best way to declare a friend function to overload the binary + operator in C ++?
+- What method is recommended for declaring a friend function to override the binary + operator in C++?

 class A {